 With student-teacher ratios lower than the majority of preschool centers, we are able to dedicate more time one-on-one with children and to help guide them through social interactions with their peers.
-Additionally, we have both child-directed and structured programs focused specifically on social development: Special Learning Days, Art Explorer Gallery, Video-Pen Pals, Monthly Learning Themes, … Continue reading Social and Cultural Learning
+Additionally, we have both child-directed and structured programs focused specifically on social development: Special Learning Days, Art Explorer Gallery, Monthly Learning Themes, Circle Time … Continue reading Social and Cultural Learning

 Due to COVID-19, we are temporarily canceling Family Field Trips.
 Hopefully, after flu season, we will re-instate these with any modification necessary based on the situation at the time.
 In the interim, please comment with ideas for future trips!
 Here are some ideas: easy nature hikes, kid-friendly museums, family-friendly festivals, day-long urban exploration, backyard crafting … Continue reading Family Field Trips